CenturyLinkLabs/golang-builder/README.md

 * LDFLAGS - flags to pass to the linker (defaults to '-s')
 * COMPRESS_BINARY - if set to true, will use UPX to compress the final binary (defaults to false)
 * OUTPUT - if set, will use the `-o` option with `go build` to output the final binary to the value of this env var
+* MAIN_PATH - if set, this (relative) path will be used as the location of the "main" package
+* DOCKER_BUILD_CONTEXT - if set, this (relative) path will be used as the build context location (where the Dockerfile should reside)

 The above are environment variables to be passed to the docker run command: